zeek/zeek-docs/script-reference/types.rst

 .. note::

-   Internally, the individual patterns are matched in parallel using a lazily constructed determinstic finite automaton (DFA).
-Depending on the nature of patterns used within the table *and* the input data used for lookups, this may result in difficult to predict memory consumption over time.
+   Internally, Zeek matches a table's patterns in parallel using a lazily constructed deterministic finite automaton (DFA).
+This means that the nature of patterns in the table *and* the strings looked up in it can lead to varying degrees of runtime memory growth.

-   Users are advised to test scripts using this feature with realistic and adversarial input data with focus on memory growth.
-It is possible to reset the DFA's state by removal or addition of a single pattern.
-For observability, the function :zeek:see:`table_pattern_matcher_stats` can be used.
-It returns a :zeek:see:`MatcherStats` record with details about the DFA's state.
+   Users are advised to test scripts using this feature with a wide range of input data.
+Script developers can reset the DFA's state by removal or addition of a single pattern.
+For observability, the :zeek:see:`table_pattern_matcher_stats` function returns a :zeek:see:`MatcherStats` record with details about a table's DFA state.

 Additional operations